neonephos/community/README.md

 The NeoNephos Foundation is part of the Linux Foundation Europe.

-Learn more about NeoNephos by checking out the official website at [https://neonephos.org/](https://neonephos.org/).
+Learn more about NeoNephos by visiting the official website at [https://neonephos.org/](https://neonephos.org/).

 ## :seedling: Governance (Learning)